White House Rose Garden: Renovations performed in 2020

 First Lady Melania Trump commissioned an August 2020 renovation of the garden by Oehme, van Sweden and Perry Guillot.
 In the flower beds, white and pale pink rose bushes are intermixed with seasonal bulbs and annuals, including the Pope John Paul II Rose in honor of the first time a pope visited the White House in 1979.
 A new limestone walk, 36 in wide to comply with the Americans with Disabilities Act, was laid around the borders of the garden.
 The crabapple trees, added during the Kennedy redesign, were relocated elsewhere on the White House grounds as the newer trees were failing to thrive.

-The renovation was controversial, with many observers describing it as "sterile, bland, and devoid of any joy".
 Presidential historian Michael Beschloss opined that the renovation was an "evisceration" of the Rose Garden, and that "decades of American history [was] made to disappear."
+Vogue reported that many Twitter users described the renovation as "sterile, bland, and devoid of any joy".
 The Washington Post, however, stated that the renovation was "long overdue" and noted several problems with the Rose Garden's pre-renovation landscaping, including a poorly-drained lawn which required annual replacement, the die-off of multiple rose bushes "to the point where only a dozen or so remained", and the parterres' susceptibility to boxwood blight.

 White House interior designer and Grounds Committee member Thammanoune Kannalikham described the decision as a "collective" one, made “by the entire team to respond to the changed environment of the garden ...
 It allows the roses to thrive (having increased in quantity from 19 to over 200), while bringing in the greater narrative of the colonnade into the design of the garden."

+The abstract sculpture Floor Frame by Isamu Noguchi is displayed under a magnolia tree in the Rose Garden.
+It was unveiled by Melania Trump and Stewart McLaurin, the director of the White House Historical Association in November 2020.
+It was the first art work by an Asian American artist to enter the official collection of the White House.

+Renovations performed in 2025

+In 2025, Donald Trump ordered that the grass of the garden be replaced with a patio.
+Stone tiles were laid in a diamond pattern in July of that year.

+The patio stone was sourced from Indiana limestone quarries.
+Solar-powered in-ground lighting was also added along the new patio, which some praised as eco-conscious but others criticized as disrupting the historical atmosphere.

+At the first event held in the renovated Rose Garden on September 5, 2025, President Trump declared, "We call it the Rose Garden Club.
+And it’s a club for senators, for congresspeople and for people in Washington, and frankly, people that can bring peace and success to our country."

+A bronze statue of George Washington made from a cast of a marble sculpture by Jean-Antoine Houdon, formerly displayed at the Washington Monument, was moved to the far side of the Rose Garden in October 2025.